jdreux/streamUR/README.md

 * /assets/jquery.myscript.min.js, same as above but the files are minified.
 * /assets/jquery.myscript.min.gzip.js, same as above, but the minified files are gziped.

-Streamur revolves around two core concepts: streams (here, 'jquery' and 'myscript') that are user defined and processors (here, '.', 'min', 'gzip' and 'js') that are provided.
+Streamur revolves around two core concepts: streams ('jquery' and 'myscript') that are user defined and processors ('.', 'min', 'gzip' and 'js') that are provided.

+## Other uses

+There are some other handy processors that can be used with streamUR.
+For instance the jslint processors runs the JSLINT tool on the javscript code and presents the results.
+Try: */assets/myscript.jslint.js*.

+To get a nicer view of the results, you can use the *prettyjslint* processor that returns HTML.
+Try: */assets/myscript.prettyjslint.html*.

+There are other useful processors that can be used, see the full list below.

 ## Streams